Nina Serebrova Showcases Voluptuous Cleavage & Hourglass Shape In Strapless Red Dress

-Brunette bombshell Nina Serebrova looked chic and sexy in her latest Instagram update, which saw her rocking a strapless red dress that showed off her voluptuous chest and hourglass shape.
+Brunette bombshell Nina Serebrova looked chic and sexy in her latest Instagram update, which saw her rocking a strapless red dress that highlighted her voluptuous chest and hourglass curves.

-The dress had a low-cut neckline that put most of her breasts on display.
-The top was cupped with underwire, and the outermost sides came to a point.
-It was long, and it appeared to have a fishtail bottom, while hugging her waist, hips and thighs.
+The dress had a low-cut neckline which put much of her breasts on display.
+The top was cupped with underwire, and the outermost edges came to a point.
+The gown was long, and it appeared to have a fishtail bottom, while hugging her waist, hips and thighs.

 Nina styled her raven-hued hair straight, and she wore a bold, red lipstick.

-For accessories, she went with large square-shaped dangle earrings, and two dainty pendant necklaces.
+For accessories, she went with large square-shaped dangle earrings and two dainty pendant necklaces.
 The popular influencer also sported a pale pink polish on her fingernails.
+Nina held a stylish, round purse in one hand.

-Nina’s post consisted of two pictures, and according to the geotag, she was at the SLS Brickell Hotel when the snaps were taken.
+Nina's post consisted of two pictures, and according to the geotag, she was at the SLS Brickell Hotel when the snaps were taken.
 She posed near a black wooden chair with white cushions.
-A large window was on the wall behind her.
+A large window was behind her.

 In the first snap, Nina sat on the chair with her legs crossed.
 With her hands on the cushions beside her, she leaned forward just bit to tease a look at her cleavage.
-The stance also highlighted her curvy hips.
+The pose also highlighted her curvy hips.
 She looked off to the side with a sultry expression on her face.

 Dozens of her admirers seemed to enjoy seeing her all dressed up, and many told her so.